Finesse/TelegramDeletions/readme.md

 This section tells how to configure the app as a Linux service so that the app always runs.

 Connect to the server via SSH as a regular user.
-It must have sudo access for a single command.
+It must have a sudo access to execute one command.
 Install and configure the app following the above steps.
 Make sure you've called `python3 src/list_dialogs.py` on the server, otherwise the service will stuck on the Telegram sign-in dialog.